CoconutGoodie/figma-plugin-react-vite/README.md

 ### Building

-Building by the following command line will yield with a `dist` folder, which is ready to be used by Figma:
+Building with the following command line will yield with a `dist` folder, which is ready to be used by Figma:

 ```
 npm run build